franciscoxavier04/pm-BIM/docs/release-notes/16-1-0/README.md

 ### Set smart default options for reminders

-We released Reminders with OpenProject 15.2 in January 2025.
+We released work package reminders with OpenProject 15.2 in January 2025.
 With this update, it’s easier than ever to use them to stay organized and keep your notification center clean.

 To make setting reminders even quicker, OpenProject now offers pre-filled options when clicking the reminder icon on a work package.
 Instead of entering details manually, you can now choose one of the following defaults: